 Under the Control of Substances Hazardous to Health (COSHH) Regulations 2002, employers should ensure that the exposure to substances hazardous to health is either prevented or, where this is not reasonably practicable, adequately controlled.
 Where it is not reasonably practicable to prevent exposure to a substance hazardous to health, the employer shall comply with his duty of control under paragraph 7.

 In addition, control measures such as LEV systems should be subject to LEV testing once in a 14 month period, under regulation 9.
 This is to ensure that extraction systems are performing to their benchmark performance levels and control exposure to hazardous substances.
+Our workshop dust extraction page provides more information on why extraction is essential for woodwork businesses.

 How Can Wood Dust Be Controlled?